Cyberbullying & Harassment

 - Document cyberbullying: Keep a record of any online activity (emails, web pages, social media posts, etc.), including relevant dates and times.
 Keep both an electronic version and a printed copy.

 - Report cyber bullying to the appropriate authorities: If you or your child are being harassed or threatened, report the activity to the local authorities.
 Your local police department or FBI branch are good starting points.
 There is a distinction between free speech and punishable offenses.
 Law enforcement officials and prosecutors can help sort out legal implications.
 It may also be appropriate to report it to school officials who may have separate policies for dealing with activity that involves students.

 - Own your online presence:When available, set the privacy and security settings on websites to your comfort level for information sharing.
-It’s OK to limit how you share information.
+It’s OK to limit how and with whom you share information.

 - Safer for me, more secure for all: What you do online has the potential to affect everyone – at home, at work and around the world.
 Practicing good online habits benefits the global digital community.